tcflab/protocols/UMI_sequencing_ZIKV.md

 **Primers**:
 - "ZIKV_RT_UMI":  5'GGAGTTCAGACGTGTGCTCTTCCGATCTNNNNNNNNNNNNCCCCCGCAAGTAGCAAGGCCTG3'
     - contains 12-bp UMI
-    - we order these primers order 'hand-mixed' from IDT
+    - we order these primers 'hand-mixed' from IDT

 1. Combine RNA + primers + dNTPs into a 0.5 ml RNase-free tube